Cornell & Diehl's Small Batch—Tracking the Innovative Series

 This is all to say, the demands of consistency can impede creativity, or at least impede a blender's license to explore certain whims.
 Especially for smaller, boutique operations.
 The Small Batch model gives Cornell & Diehl the opportunity to consider more specialized ingredients without the constraints imposed by a need for constant and indefinite reproduction.
 Beyond the sourcing of unique tobacco, it also allows for more specialized processes to be used for certain blends, those that are too labor and/or resource intensive to integrate into regular operations.

-So, let's take a dive into some of the most appreciated Cornell & Diehl Small Batch blends and what makes each of them the treat that they are.
+So, let's take a dive into some of the familiar Cornell & Diehl Small Batch blends and what makes each of them the treat that they are.

 Carolina Red Flake

-Carolina Red Flake, first released in 2016, came out of an unlikely inspiration.
+Carolina Red Flake, first released in 2016, came from unlikely inspiration.

-Cornell & Diehl's stock of red Virginia was getting low, and it would need to be replaced soon.
-As mentioned before, even two varietals of the same name will have distinct qualities, so Reeves set out to taste many red Virginia grades in search of a proper match to the dwindling stock.
+Cornell & Diehl's main Red Virginia grade was getting low, and would soon need to be replaced.
+As mentioned before, even two varietals of the same name will have distinct qualities, so head blender Jeremy Reeves set out to taste many Red Virginia grades in search of a proper match to the dwindling stock.
 It was in searching for this replacement that he came across L2DH-0-15.

 Carolina Red Flake w/ Perique

 In 2020, another take on the blend came to be with the Small Batch VaPer Carolina Red Flake w/ Perique.
-This blend saw stoved and unstoved 2018 red Virginias mixed with genuine St. James Perique from a 2002 production.
+This blend saw stoved and unstoved 2018 Red Virginias mixed with genuine St. James Perique from a 2002 production.
 St. James Perique is unique as it’s made entirely from the Burley sub-varietal grown in St. James Parish, as opposed to the mixture that results in Acadian Perique— what most all Perique blends contain.
-However, there are some exceptions, as you'll see a few other blends in the Small Batch Series use genuine St. James Perique, as well as Sutliff Tobacco’s Uno and another yet to be released blend from their own small batch production, the Birds of a Feather series.
+However, there are some exceptions, as you'll see a few other blends in the Small Batch Series use genuine St. James Perique, as does Sutliff Tobacco in particular special releases, some blends from the Birds of a Feather series for instance.

-Announced with the recent roll out of Anthology, Cornell & Diehl's thirtieth anniversary blend, Reeves has revealed that through a long effort coordinating with 31 Farms, they have arranged for the consistent, exclusive production of St. James Perique.
+It was announced with the roll out of Anthology, Cornell & Diehl's thirtieth anniversary blend, that through a long effort coordinating with 31 Farms, Cornell & Diehl have arranged for the consistent, exclusive production of St. James Perique.
 But prior to this development Acadian Perique was almost exclusively used, and is still the norm for other blending houses.

 Sansepolcro